isa-ulisboa/greends-fads-exercises/fads_ex_06_jupyter_notebook.md

 # Fundamentals of Agro-Environmental Data Science

-# Exercise 5 - Run Data Science workflows in Jupyter Notebook
+# Exercise 6 - Run Data Science workflows in Jupyter Notebook

 This is a learning/reading exercise, with several tasks.
 You should repeat all the examples given in your system, and check that you obtain equivalent results.

 > An exercise submission via Moodle is required once completed.
-The deadline for submissions is **25th October 2024**.
+The deadline for submissions is **01st November 2024**.

 ## Introduction